founder & cvo

 A born and raised Edmontonian, Kirsta Franke has a decade and a half of experience in the culinary and event industry.
 Her previous work with the 124 Street Business Association allowed Kirsta to bridge a gap between producers, local businesses and citizens.
 In 2012, Kirsta spearheaded and founded Wild Heart Collective LTD. and the 124 Grand Market, an evening farmers’ market located in the heart of 124 Street.
-The 124 Grand Market has met resounding success and is going into it's sixth season.
-As Co-chair of the Edmonton Food Council, Kirsta has become an important voice within Edmonton’s developing food scene.
-Kirsta has also worked with local food business’ Blue Plate Diner, Lactuca Urban Farm and The Organic Box.
+The 124 Grand Market has met resounding success and is going into it's eighth season.
+As former Co-chair of the Edmonton Food Council, Kirsta has become an important voice within Edmonton’s developing food scene.
+Kirsta has also worked with local food businesses Blue Plate Diner, Lactuca Urban Farm and The Organic Box.

-Alongside her AHHMAZING team at Wild Heart, Kirsta has produced and programmed countless events outside of the market scene, most recently, Nuit Blanche Edmonton, The Winter Shake-Up Festival with the City of Edmonton and the inaugural year for All is Bright on 124 Street in 2013.
+Alongside her team at Wild Heart, Kirsta has produced and programmed countless events outside of the market scene, most recently, Nuit Blanche Edmonton, The Winter Shake-Up Festival with the City of Edmonton and the inaugural year for All is Bright on 124 Street in 2013.

 A product of a family owned business in a small town (her Dad put her to work since she was old enough to answer a phone) Amy Hayduk is hard-working and driven.
 Amy has had the privilege of being mentored by several Edmontonian entrepreneurs and small business owners.
 It was through this experience that she learned the value of building meaningful relationships, transparent communication, staying organized and being memorable.
 While she eventually graduated with a Political Science Degree, she remained working with the small business community as she felt that it was there that she could make the most impact and exercise her creativity in various projects.